 The permit application will not be reviewed unless the permit application fee is paid.

-Download the Multiple Animal Permit Application/Checklist.
+Download the Multiple Animal Permit Application and Checklist.
 Have your animal registration tag numbers handy as you'll need them to complete the application.

 Return the form to Animal Management at any of our Town Halls.